Tanya is the owner of two feisty ferrets and one cat. She has studied animal health and dedicated volunteer time in many shelters.

 District of Columbia

-The ferret is not native to the Australian and New Zealand countries, so their regulations are tight.
-Locations that allow ferrets have strict licensing requirement.
+The ferret is not native to Australia and New Zealand, so their regulations are tight.
+Locations that allow ferrets have strict licensing requirements.

 New Zealand is a bit different.
 It is now illegal to sell, buy or breed ferrets there.
-However, if you had ferrets before these laws went in, you are allowed to keep them.
+However, individuals who had ferrets before these laws went into place in 2002 were allowed to keep them.
+In addition, a select group of people is given a special permit that allows them to keep pet ferrets for hunting rabbits.

 New South Wales